Deadline: August 26, 2022

 Award: $5,000 toward any healthcare IT-related educational event

 The Richard Correll Scholarship was funded by Mr. Correll who has a vested interest in the education and professional development of CIOs in the healthcare industry.
 He has dedicated his career to supporting and forwarding the CIO Profession.
 The scholarships are aimed at supporting CIOs and their staff in improving their skills as an IT leader at their organization and increasing their proficiency in CHIME’s seven CIO Success Factors.

-The Richard A. Correll Scholarship is in the amount of $5,000 and funds both registration and travel for any healthcare IT-related educational event to be used during the year ending September 30, 2022.
+The Richard A. Correll Scholarship is in the amount of $5,000 and funds both registration and travel for any healthcare IT-related educational event to be used by September 30, 2022.

 In addition to completing the scholarship application form, applicants must meet the following criteria and submit the materials described below:

 - Must report to or be a current CHIME member

 - Must demonstrate a marked desire to improve their leadership skills

 - Essay: Candidates must demonstrate their interest by submitting an essay.
 The essay should be completed in several parts, each of which should be between 500 -1,000 words